nataiishaa/NIS_IOS/nvzakharova_2PW2/README.md

 * What issues prevent us from using storyboards in real projects?

--Storyboards tend to become more complex as the project grows, especially in large-scale applications with multiple screens and view controllers
+Storyboards tend to become more complex as the project grows, especially in large-scale applications with multiple screens and view controllers

-- Storyboards can introduce difficulties in writing and maintaining UI tests and unit tests.
+ Storyboards can introduce difficulties in writing and maintaining UI tests and unit tests.

-- Storyboards can make it challenging to reuse UI components
+ Storyboards can make it challenging to reuse UI components

 * What is a safe area layout guide?